MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 4. Reload the project.

 > [!NOTE]
-> You cannot configure legacy FxCop rules (static code analysis FxCop) by using an .editorconfig file.
+> You cannot configure legacy FxCop rules by using an .editorconfig file.

 ## Option scopes